 Indigenous data sovereignty

-Here below are some relevant work and resources on indigenous data (not a comprehensive list nor one recommended over another).
+We pulled together some resources to support the data sovereignty conversations that took place.
+Here are some relevant work and resources (not a comprehensive list nor one recommended over another).

 Decolonizing Data video